ROvACC/docs/training/GROUND.md

 Also, an exit from the parking position can be conditional authorized, as in the following example: `behind Airbus A320 passing left to right, push-back start up approved, QNH 1010` or `behind propeller traffic, push-back approved, facing East, QNH 1010`

+There may be situations in which some aircraft (such as ATR) can start their engines in the parking position and perform a self push-back procedure carried out with the help of the engines, called **power back**.
+This procedure does not apply to the parking positions that are in the immediate vicinity of the terminal, due to possible safety problems that could arise during the Power back procedure.

 Some parking positions are specially created and defined as *self maneuvering*.
 This means that the pilot will receive from the GND controller the authorization to start engines on the parking position and will go taxiing towards the runway in the forward direction.

 ## 3. Taxi

-After the push-back procedure has been completed, the pilot is ready to taxi to the runway.
-They receive instructions from the GND controller regarding the final point to which they are authorized to taxi, as well as the taxiways to follow between the current position and the destination position.
+After the push-back (and start-up) procedure have been completed, the aircraft is ready to taxi to the runway.
+The pilot will receive instructions from the GND controller regarding the final point to which they are authorized to taxi, as well as the taxiways to follow between the current position and the destination position.
 The current taxiway often appears in the taxi clearance, and if it is missing, it is mandatory that the aircraft in the forward direction intersects with the first cleared taxiway.

 In general, the pilot is not authorized to leave the yellow centerline when taxiing on the maneuvering area of an airport.
 Deviations from this rule are clearly specified in the SOP/LOP for each airport or by ATC.